Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Completeness of semimetric spaces

-In this section we will provide a fixed point theorem for spherically complete ball spaces based on semimetrics.
-A discussion of its potential range of applications follows.
-We start with a result which generalizes Theorem 5.6. from \cite{CKK} which characterizes complete $1$-continuous (G)-semimetric spaces.
-The proof is similar. \begin{theorem} Let $(X,d)$ be a (G)-semimetric space, where $d$ is $1$-continuous.
+In this section we will {give a characterization of complete $1$-continuous (G)-semimetric spaces using the notion of spherical completeness of ball spaces.
+It is a generalization of Theorem 5.6 from \cite{CKK}, where the characterization of complete metric spaces is given.} The proof is similar. \begin{theorem} Let $(X,d)$ be a (G)-semimetric space, where $d$ is $1$-continuous.
 Then the following conditions are equivalent: \begin{itemize} \item[(1)] $(X,d)$ is semicomplete;

 \item[(2)] $(X,d)$ is complete;

 \item[(3)] for any $S \subset (0, \infty)$ such that $S^d = \{0\}$ the ball space $(X,\B_S)$ is spherically complete;